Updated on: 2/26/2019

-In October, Seahawks fullback Derrick Coleman made headlines after a hit-and-run crash that left another driver seriously injured.
-According to witnesses, Mr. Coleman’s car was travelling at around 60 mph in a 35 mph zone when his truck swerved before striking another car.
+In October, Seahawks fullback Derrick Coleman made headlines after a hit-and-run accident that left another driver seriously injured.
+According to witnesses, Mr. Coleman’s car was traveling at around 60 mph in a 35 mph zone when his truck swerved before striking another car.
 After an investigation, Bellevue police believe that Mr. Coleman smoked an intoxicant known as “synthetic marijuana” before the crash.
 They have turned their investigation over to the King County Prosecuting Attorney’s Office with a recommendation that Coleman be charged with vehicular assault and felony hit-and-run.

 After Coleman left the scene barefoot and was found by officers, he showed signs of intoxication on a field sobriety test.
 Police say that they found “a lighter, a glass spoon pipe with tarry residue, an opened bag of synthetic cannabinoid and three unopened bags of synthetic cannabinoids” in his vehicle, and that Coleman told police he used “spice.”

 What is Spice?

 Many different intoxicants are sold under the names “spice” and “synthetic marijuana;” although it may look like the real thing, the drug is actually created by spraying lab-created chemicals on dried plant material like tea leaves and grass clippings.
 While the federal government has banned over a dozen types of synthetic cannabinoids, manufacturers are able to change their formulas faster than lawmakers can keep up.